 Like grants, scholarships can also be awarded based on ethnicity, religion, or other background related criteria.
 Grants are considered free money for college that doesn’t have to be paid back except under these rare circumstances.

-Find Free Money for Your Higher Education With Federal Grants
+Find Free Money For College With Federal Grants

 What is a grant?
 A federal grant is a form of federal financial assistance where the U.S government redistributes its resources to eligible recipients who demonstrate financial need.